What it does: Global group of petrochemical and energy businesses

 Shell Australia Supports LGBTI via Kaleidoscope

-Shell Australia has established a new employee network, Kaleidoscope, to promote inclusiveness and equality for lesbian, gay, bisexual and transgender (LGBTI) talent wherever they work.
+Kaleidoscope is the newly established employee network within Shell Australia.
+Kaleidoscope aims to promote equality and inclusion for lesbian, gay, bisexual, transgender, and intersexed (LGBTI) talent wherever they work.
 The vision is to make Shell Australia a safe environment for talent, regardless of sexual orientation or gender identity.
-Kaleidoscope is set up within a vision towards making Shell Australia being a safe environment for LGBT staff to be out at work.
-It is vital that we have a strong ally support in the network as it will take great effect on the productivity, retention, engagement, or even mental health in the company.
+Shell Australia believes it is vital that we have a strong ally support in the network, as this will greatly effect the productivity, retention, engagement, and mental health within the company.